 - Heat oil in a large saute pan over medium-high heat.

-- Add ginger, garlic and green onions and cook until fragrant.
+- Add ginger, garlic and green onions, season with salt, pepper and red pepper flakes and cook until fragrant, about 5 minutes.

-- Add wine and coconut aminos and bring to a simmer.
+- Add wine and coconut aminos and bring to a boil.

-- Garnish with basil and serve over white rice.
+- Garnish with basil and more red pepper flakes and serve over white rice.

 To make it a freezer meal:

 - Place all ingredients listed above plus one extra tbsp of sesame oil into a freezer bag or other freezer-safe container, seal, move ingredients around until chicken is coated, and freeze for up to three months.